dosedaf/kys/README.md

 # KYS Financial Tracker

-KYS (Keep Your Savings) is a clean, modern, and functional desktop application designed for personal financial tracking.
+KYS (Know Your Shit) is a clean, modern, and functional desktop application designed for personal financial tracking.
 Built with Java Swing, it provides a straightforward way to manage your income and expenses across different accounts and categories.
 The application connects to a MariaDB database to ensure data persistence and integrity.

 ![Java](https://img.shields.io/badge/Java-11%2B-blue?logo=java&logoColor=white)
 ![Swing](https://img.shields.io/badge/UI-Java%20Swing-orange)